 Campu Cetatii Trout Farm

-During the weekends, I love going to this place as it is a truly relaxing and enjoyable experience overall: the road is relaxing (about one hour drive away from Targu Mures), the food is amazing, you can fish, you can book a room for the night, and you can enjoy the nature with all that it brings.
+During the weekends, I love going to this place as it is relaxing: the road is nice (about one hour drive away from Targu Mures), the food is amazing, and you can fish.

-During summer, this place can be crazy crowded because it’s quite cheap, and the portions are pretty big – so I suggest making a reservation beforehand.
+During summer, this place gets crowded because it’s cheap and portions are big, so I suggest making a reservation.
 Check out their Facebook page for more details.

 Villa Vinea Winery